 - Make the call: Meet with the selection committee to debrief all of the demonstrations, organize any follow-up requests such as client references or on-site visits, and create the final recommendation report to executive leadership.

 How to Implement a New HRIS System

 - Pick the team: HRIS vendors will normally provide a liaison or team to work with an organization to get the platform customized, installed, and operational.
-It is helpful for the organization to also have an internal team that further aligns and facilitates this process, including members from IT and HR who will be working in the software the most.
+It is helpful for the organization to also have an internal team that further aligns and facilitates this process, including members from IT and HR who will be working with the software the most.

-- Inform and train users: When ready, the new platform should be revealed to the rest of the organization along with training aides, FAQs, walkthrough sessions, etc. The goal should be to make the transition as easy and painless as possible for all employees so they can immediately use the new tools upon launch.
+- Inform and train users: When ready, the new platform should be revealed to the rest of the organization along with training aides, FAQs, walkthrough sessions, etc. The goal is to make the transition as easy and painless as possible for all employees so they can immediately use the new tools upon launch.